Joohansson/NanoRPCProxy/README.md

     $ cp user_settings.json.default user_settings.json
     $ cp token_settings.json.default token_settings.json

-To run the docker container with configuration you have to map the configuration files inside the container to `/usr/src/app/`.
+To run the docker container with configuration you have to map the configuration files inside the container to `/root`.
-Here's an example mounting `settings.json` from the current work directory, to `/usr/src/app/settings.json` in the container:
+Here's an example mounting `settings.json` from the current work directory, to `/root/settings.json` in the container:

-    $ docker run -it -p 9950:9950 -v $(pwd)/settings.json:/usr/src/app/settings.json nanojson/nanorpcproxy:latest
+    $ docker run -it -p 9950:9950 -v $(pwd)/:/root nanojson/nanorpcproxy:latest

 The same goes for rest of the settings files.
+You can place them in a separate folder (settings) if you like and map that instead of the base folder.

+    $ docker run -it -p 9950:9950 -v $(pwd)/settings:/root nanojson/nanorpcproxy:latest

 Here is an example how to run it indefinitely in the background and restart on fail or machine boot (with the name rpcproxy):

-    $ docker run -d --restart unless-stopped --name rpcproxy -p 9950:9950 -v $(pwd)/settings.json:/usr/src/app/settings.json nanojson/nanorpcproxy:latest
+    $ docker run -d --restart unless-stopped --name rpcproxy -p 9950:9950 -v $(pwd)/:/root nanojson/nanorpcproxy:latest

 There's also a `docker-compose.yml` file present.
 To run with docker compose, first copy files as above.
 Then run image with: